 July 26-August 3, 2017 (NEW group forming!)

 - Arrive in Moscow, where Ties staff will meet you and provide transportation to the hotel.
 Russian Ties families stay in first class to moderate, clean hotels, where after a day out experiencing many new tastes, smells, sights and sounds, families can relax.

 - Gather for an orientation meeting, a chance to connect with the other families, and discuss the journey ahead.

 - Enjoy a city tour of Moscow including a panoramic view of the city from Sparrow Hill.

 - Participate in a folk program at Kolomenskoye, a former village and now a historical preserve.

 - Tour the famous Moscow Kremlin and Cathedrals while learning about the history of the country.

-- Take in Red Square (one of the largest gathering places in the world) and home of Lenin’s Tomb; take in the beauty of St. Basil’s Cathedral before exploring the shops of GUM Department Store.
+- Take in Red Square, one of the largest gathering places in the world, and home to Lenin’s Tomb, the beautiful St. Basil’s Cathedral.
+Enjoy the beauty and size of the area before exploring the shops of GUM Department Store.